CVE-2026-8813

 Remediation

-Immediate Action: Upgrade the exifreader package to version 4 or later to ensure the vulnerability is addressed.
+Immediate Action: Update the exifreader npm package to version 4.39.0 or later.

 Exploitation status